- We advise you to exercise a high degree of caution in Nicaragua because of the risk of serious crime.

 There are boundary disputes in the Caribbean coastal waters between Nicaragua and neighbouring Honduras.
 Boats and fishing vessels have been detained and impounded.

-We advise you to exercise a high degree of caution in Nicaragua because of the high levels of serious crime.
+We advise you to exercise a high degree of caution in Nicaragua because of the high risk of serious crime.
 Pay close attention to your personal security at all times and monitor the media for information about possible new safety or security risks.

 We recommend that you do not discuss your travel plans with strangers or in public areas.
 Avoid non-essential travel at night.